DjSt3rios/EZTVDownloader/README.md

 A simple software that allows you to download entire seasons with a few clicks from [EZTV](https://en.wikipedia.org/wiki/EZTV)

+## Compiling with Visual Studio 2019

+- Open Visual Studio 2019
+- From the "Get started" section on the right, select "Clone a repository"
+- In repository location, paste this: https://github.com/DjSt3rios/EZTVDownloader.git and click "Clone".
+Wait for the cloning process to finish.
+- From the "Build" menu, click "Build solution"
+- You should see something like this: EZTVDownloader -> D:\TEZTVDownloader\bin\Debug\EZTVDownloader.exe That's where the executable file is at.
+Locate it and run by double clicking it!

 ## Setting up

 Do this for the first time running the app: